Summary

 Bank Overdrafts

 Bank overdrafts are another short-term financing option commonly utilised by businesses.
-It involves the arrangement with a bank where the business is allowed to withdraw funds exceeding the available balance in their bank account up to an agreed-upon limit.
+It involves an arrangement with a bank where the business is allowed to withdraw funds exceeding the available balance in their bank account up to an agreed-upon limit.
 Bank overdrafts provide flexibility in managing cash flow fluctuations.
 This ensures that businesses have access to additional funds when needed to cover expenses or bridge temporary gaps in cash inflows.

 Factoring

 Factoring is a short-term financing solution that enables startups to convert their accounts receivable into immediate cash.
-It involves selling outstanding invoices to a third-party financial institution known as a factor.
+It involves selling outstanding invoices to a third-party financial institution, which is known as a factor.
 The factor assumes responsibility for collecting the payments from your customers.
 This allows businesses to access a portion of their accounts receivable upfront, providing a quick infusion of cash to support their operations or invest in growth opportunities.

 Invoice Discounting